JaeHJung/LearningCanvas2D/README.md

 # LearningCanvas

-This is my project to learn Canvas2D by implementing 3D cuboid
+This is my project to learn Canvas2D by implementing a 3D cuboid

 Referencing Khan Academy's article